 SQUIRE (Standards for Quality Improvement Reporting Excellence) guidelines provide a framework for reporting new knowledge about how to improve healthcare.
 They are intended for reports that describe system level work to improve the quality, safety, and value of healthcare.

 Works that are in the public domain or published by the United States federal government are typically not copyright protected.
-While you do not need permission to use these works, you must still cite them in your final project.
+While you do not need permission to use these works, you must still cite them in your capstone paper.
 This chart will help you determine if a work is in the public domain.

 These tips will help you understand how to get permission to use a copyright protected work.

-Is your final scholarly project protected by copyright law?
+Is your final capstone paper protected by copyright law?
 Yes, and you own the rights to your work.
 It is your intellectual property.